zedzorander/egyptian-ratscrew/README.md

 Copyright (c) 2018 Cole Phares

-This program implements a client-server model of the card game Egyptian Ratscrew.
+This program implements a command line client-server model of the card game Egyptian Ratscrew.

 ### License